-There are eight Directors – an independent Chairman, three independent Directors, three representatives of Opus’ majority Shareholder and the Managing Director, who is non-independent.
+There are seven Directors – an independent Chairman, two independent Directors, three representatives of Opus’ dominant owner WSP and the Chief Executive and Managing Director of Opus, who is non-independent.
 Together, they chart our course.
-The gender make-up of the board is one female and seven male directors.

 Alan IsaacDirector, Independent

 Alan has extensive experience in accounting, finance and governance and has been a member of the Opus Board since 2010.

 He is currently Chairman of McGrath Nicol and Partners, New Zealand Community Trust, the Audit and Risk Committee of the Department of Corrections, and Chairman and Director of Acurity Health Group Ltd. Alan is a Director of a number of companies, including: Scales Corporation Ltd, Fliway Group Ltd, AKA Investments Ltd, New Zealand Vault Ltd, Selacs Insurance Ltd, Wellington Free Ambulance, Oceania Healthcare (NZ) Ltd, Rakaia Finance Ltd and Rakaia Investments Ltd.

 Alan also provided Chairmanship and advisory services to a number of independent committees, and is a former national Chairman of KPMG.
 Alan was previously President of the International Cricket Council.
 He was made a Companion of the New Zealand Order of Merit